 Various members of the National Trust team write for our blog.
 Here’s a quick who’s who of our regular bloggers…

-Richard is the External Affairs Director at the National Trust.
+Richard is the Government Affairs Director at the National Trust.

-Adam is a Senior External Affairs Adviser at the National Trust.
+Adam is a Head of Advocacy at the National Trust.
 He focuses on planning, infrastructure, and coastal issues, and also leads on parliamentary relations for the team.
 Prior to joining the Trust Adam was Government Affairs Manager at the Campaign to Protect Rural England, and before that an adviser for the Welsh Liberal Democrat parliamentary team.

-Steve is HS2 Project Officer for the External Affairs team at the National Trust and leads on communications for the project.
+Steve is HS2 Senior Stakeholder Manager for the External Affairs team at the National Trust and leads on communications for the project.
 Prior to this Steve spent four years in the National Trust press office working on environmental stories after spending two years as a broadcast assistant for BBC Bristol.
 You can follow Steve on Twitter (@StevePField)

 Chloe heads up the Fit for the Future Network, which links up practitioners from land and property owning organisations to share experience and advice on sustainability projects.